oxidecomputer/windows-image-builder/README.md

 ## Install prerequisite binaries

-On Linux distros with aptitude-based package managers, run `linux/install_prerequisites.sh` to ensure the necessary tools and packages are installed.
+On Linux distros with Debian (aptitude-based) package managers, run `linux/install_prerequisites.sh` to ensure the necessary tools and packages are installed.
 The following packages and tools are required: